-Budget 2019 sustains our \$200,000 commitment in the Carrot Rewards Program, which is a motivational online tool to encourage greater physical activity levels.
+Budget 2019 sustains our \$200,000 commitment in the Carrot Rewards program, which is a motivational online tool to encourage greater physical activity levels.

-Mr. Speaker, \$1.8 million will be used to support a comprehensive approach to prevent and reduce tobacco and vaping use.
+\$1.8 million will be used to support a comprehensive approach to prevent and reduce tobacco and vaping use.

-This approach includes public education, legislation, enforcement, cessation supports and community-based initiatives through the Alliance for the Control of Tobacco.
+This approach includes public education, legislation, enforcement, cessation supports, and community-based initiatives through the Alliance for the Control of Tobacco.

-We are also continuing to provide our annual investment of \$220,000 to the Newfoundland and Labrador Lung Association's Smokers' Helpline.
+We are also continuing to provide our annual investment of \$220,000 to the Newfoundland and Labrador Lung Association Smokers' Helpline.

-The helpline provides free, confidential, one-onone support by trained counsellors through telephone, online and text messaging to individuals throughout the province.
-Through partnership with Health Canada, an additional \$100,000 is being provided by the federal government to support the Newfoundland and Labrador's Smokers' Helpline.
+The Helpline provides free, confidential, one-on-one support by trained counselors through telephone, online and text messaging to individuals throughout the province.
+Through partnership with Health Canada, an additional \$100,000 is provided by the Federal Government to support Newfoundland and Labrador's smoker's helpline services.